-With the thouands of different types of equipment out there, I probably can't tell you how to connect it to your specific brand and model.
-You might try repeater-builder.com, or consult yourequipment's manual and the ID-O-Matic documentation to determine the best way to connect them.
+With the thousands of different types of equipment out there, I probably can't tell you how to connect it to your specific brand and model, other than above.
+You might try repeater-builder.com, or consult your equipment manual and the ID-O-Matic documentation to determine the best way to connect them.

 Can the ID-O-Matic be used to ID my cross-band mobile rig and add a courtesy beep?

 Probably not.
 Most cross-band mobiles disable the microphone and packet inputs as well as TT when in x-band mode.
 You can try using the microphone or packet PTT and audio while it's running cross-band.
 It likely won't work.